lukas-valenta-tul/bparser-docs/tutorials/vs_setup.md

 # Setup BParser with Visual Studio on Windows

 1. Prepare Visual Studio
      1. Install the following workloads for Visual Studio.
-[Here](https://learn.microsoft.com/en-us/visualstudio/install/modify-visual-studio?view=visualstudio) is how.
+If you are unsure how, see the [modify Visual Studio](https://learn.microsoft.com/en-us/visualstudio/install/modify-visual-studio?view=visualstudio) tutorial.
         * Desktop Development with C++
         * Linux and embedded development with C++
      2. Install the following components for Visual Studio.